This article outlines the limitations and supported features for Google’s limited ad serving solution.

 For mediation, there is no creative enforcement when non-personalized ads are enabled using Google’s EU User Consent tools and that same policy will be extended for LTD creatives served through mediation.
 Under TCF v2.0, we check that ad technology providers and other programmatic demand sources don’t violate Google policy and have at least one legal basis for processing data prior to including them in the mediation waterfall.

 There are no new user interface controls to implement limited ads.
 Publishers can indicate whether limited ads treatment should be applied.

 - GMA SDK: Publishers can use the gad_has_consent_for_cookies key in platform shared-storage to enable limited ads on Android and iOS.

 For publishers using the IAB TCF v2.0, we will respect the cookie or ID consent signal (Purpose 1) contained in the TC string.
 Limited Ads will be requested when consent for Purpose 1 is missing but Google is allowed as a vendor to operate based on legitimate interest or consent for purposes 2, 7, 9, and 10.

 Action required for consent management platforms

-Publishers using Funding Choices will be able to create and traffic consent messages with Purpose 1 opt-outs using the IAB TCF v2.0.
+Publishers using Privacy & messaging will be able to create and traffic consent messages with Purpose 1 opt-outs using the IAB TCF v2.0.